 Who we are - Brier Island Trails Committee (BITC)

-The Brier Island Trails Committee (BITC) is a group of community volunteers dedicated to building and maintaining the Big Meadow Bog Trail on Brier Island.
+The Brier Island Trails Committee (BITC; the Committee) is a group of community volunteers dedicated to building and maintaining the Big Meadow Bog Trail on Brier Island.
 Photo at right was taken early on Sunday, 4 October 2020 and shows mist rising from Bog.
 Photo by J. DeVries.

 BITC is a registered non-profit society, formed in 2017.
 The annual membership fee is $10.00 per year for an individual; $25.00 for a family; and $50.00 for a business or association.
-Meetings are open to the public and usually held at the Community Hall the third Tuesday of each month, except December.
+Meetings are open to the public and are usually held at the Westport Library at 6:15pm on the third Tuesday of each month, except July and December.
 We follow the Public Health Guidelines Act for social distancing and wearing of masks.

-To create public awareness of the Big Meadow Bog restoration, BITC is working with NCC to create a system of wooden boardwalks and groomed trails into the Big Meadow Bog area.
-The boardwalk, specifically designed for wheelchair accessibility, permits nature lovers, birders and individuals to venture much further into the Bog than would otherwise be possible and to observe plants and migratory birds.
+To create public awareness of the Big Meadow Bog restoration, BITC is building a boardwalk into the Big Meadow Bog area.
+The boardwalk, specifically designed for wheelchair accessibility, permits nature lovers, birders, and individuals to venture much farther into the Bog than would otherwise be possible and to observe plants and migratory birds.

-Phase One (250 metres of trail) was completed in 2018 (yellow).
+Phase One, completed in 2018 is 250m of trail.
 From the parking lot, 40m of raised boardwalk crosses a salt marsh to a gravel berm (remnants of a former dam).
 On top of the berm, a crusher dust trail runs for 60m, continuing with 150m of floating (puncheon) boardwalk.
 At the end of this boardwalk a dry land trail extends to the right, ending at Jimmy’s Pond.

-Future plans (not shown on map) will also see the trail extended to Municipality of Digby and Nature Conservancy of Canada lands.
-Here a viewing platform will allow visitors to see Eastern Mountain Avens in their natural habitat, without damaging the bog and the flora that it supports.
-A return loop of dry land trail though the woods, will offer views of the village of Westport and the bog from a slightly higher elevation.
+Future plans will see the trail extended 110m where a viewing platform will allow visitors to see Eastern Mountain Avens in their natural habitat, without damaging the Bog and the flora that it supports.
+A return loop of dry land trail though the woods will offer views of the village of Westport and the Bog from a slightly higher elevation.